Kong/hashicorp-consul-blogposts/README.md

 helm repo add hashicorp https://helm.releases.hashicorp.com
 </pre>

 2. Use the following [YAML file](https://github.com/Kong/hashicorp-consul-blogposts/blob/main/artifacts/consul-values.yml) to install Consul.
-Notice we are setting synchronization between Kubernetes and Consul services.
+Notice the Kubernetes and Consul synchronization settings: it says that Consul services should be automatically defined as Kubernetes Services as well.
+This is particularly important to expose Consul services to other Kubernetes deployments.

 <pre>
 global: